 - Participating graduates will each be given tickets for guests.

 - Participating graduates are being given as many tickets as possible.
-There are no extra tickets available and there is no waitlist for extra tickets.
 Encourage additional friends and family to watch via the live broadcast on the SU website.

 - On Commencement day, please follow the directions of SU security and staff.